safr0/Calendar-App/Calendar.App.UI/README.md

 ## Description
 This is a sample Calendar App with React frontend demonstration purposes only sharing.

-GitHub repositor code is running application through the github pages.
+GitHub repository code is running application through the github pages.

 ## Repository
 GitHub Repository: [Calendar App Project](https://github.com/safr0/Calendar-App)